LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 # Changes
 ## R3
 - Remove `execute_all` and `execute_chunk`.
 Replace with compile-time customization and a design discussion.
+- Add design discussion about the approach we should take for customization and the extent to which the context should be implementation-defined.
+- Add design discussion for an explicit `system_context` class.
+- Add design discussion about priorities.

 ## R2
 - Significant redesign to fit in P2300 model.